alaneicker1975/graphql-apollo-user-list/README.md

 "graphql": "^15.5.0"
 ```

-The back-end relies on a dummy REST API from [https://reqres.in/](https://reqres.in/).
+The back-end relies on a simple REST API ([https://user-api-aeick.herokuapp.com/api](https://user-api-aeick.herokuapp.com/api)).
 It handles a complete spectrum of CRUD operations, however POST, PUT, PATCH and DELETE methods do not actually update the data source, so data updates do not persist on page reload.

 #### Client